Do you need a ceiling fan?

 If you have a room whose square footage lies somewhere between 125 and 250, the Hunter Builder Deluxe might be an ideal choice.
 Add its price tag to the mix, and what you have is a ceiling fan which provides great value for money.

 As Hunter is known for making the quietest ceiling fans due to its WhisperWind Technology, the Builder Deluxe is no different.
-That way, it ensures noise-free air circulation in your room without even the hint of a noise.
+That way, it ensures noise-free air circulation in your room without even a hint of noise.

 Another feature worthy of note about the Hunter Builder Deluxe is its reversible motor which makes it a fan of all seasons.
 For instance, if it is summer out there, you can operate the fan in downdraft mode to fill the entire room with air.